BabylonJS/Documentation/content/How_To/Physics/Joints.md

 **_PhysicsJoint Playground_**

-- <Playground id="#UFVU18#7" title="Oimo.js Wheel Joint Example" description="Simple example of creating a wheel joint in Oimo with box and sphere imposters." image=""/>
+- <Playground id="#UFVU18#7" title="Oimo.js Wheel Joint Example" description="Simple example of creating a wheel joint in Oimo with box and sphere imposters."/>

 The `PhysicsJoint` called `Hinge2Joint` can be used as an alternative.
 Note however that there is no helper call `WheelJoint` and the helper must be